How to Clean Glass Shower Doors

 If all else fails, try using a toilet bowl cleaner to clean glass shower doors.
 Really!

-Wear protective eye gear and gloves, and take care not to let any of the cleaner contact the metal directly, as it may discolor it.
+Wear protective eye gear and gloves, and take care not to let any of the cleaners contact the metal directly, as it may discolor it.
 Squirt the cleaner on a scrubby sponge and apply to every inch of the glass.
 Then rinse well.
 If that doesn’t do the trick, re-apply the toiled bowl cleaner and let it sit for five to 10 minutes.
 Then wipe with a Magic Eraser sponge or wet steel wool pad, and rinse well.

 Is There a Way to Keep Glass Shower Doors Clean?